Are you called to ministry? We want to help you!

 The vast majority of the Institute student’s experience will be defined by the individual’s ministry field (e.g. pastoral ministry, student ministry, women’s ministry, guest services, etc.).
 Each job description is written by the individual ministry coach in conjunction with the Institute Team.

-- The methodology of the apprenticeship is in an “observe and own” model as they work in close proximity with full-time staff.
-Apprentices will observe what full-time staff does (i.e. their personal ministry coach) while being handed ownership over some aspect(s) of the particular ministry they have been placed in.
+- The methodology of the residency is in an “observe and own” model as they work in close proximity with full-time staff.
+Residents will observe what full-time staff does (i.e. their personal ministry coach) while being handed ownership over some aspect(s) of the particular ministry they have been placed in.

-- The hour expectation of Apprentices is 35 hours a week (not including time spent in training sessions).
+- The hour expectation of Residents is 35 hours a week (not including time spent in training sessions)..

 Where: The Summit Church, Raleigh-Durham, NC

 Duration: 21 months

 Retreats: Twice a year, you’ll learn from national leaders and experience church planting in cities across North America.